JRE Ampli Wrapper

 To track an event, call the event's corresponding function.
-Every event in your tracking plan gets its own function in the Ampli SDK.
+Every event in your tracking plan gets its own function in the Ampli Wrapper.
 The call is structured like this:

-options argument allows you to pass to pass Amplitude fields,
+options argument allows you to pass Amplitude fields,

 extra argument lets you pass data to middleware.